Batavi (Germanic tribe): Swimming skills

 There is a "famous" inscription about one of the "Batavi" in the Roman army which is in the form of a poem, "perhaps written by the emperor Hadrian himself".
-It commemorates a soldier named Soranus, who in the summer of 118 swam in full army with his horse across the Danube, while Hadrian watched.
+It commemorates a soldier named Soranus, who in the summer of 118 swam in full armour with his horse across the Danube, while Hadrian watched.
 Speidel proposed that this "Batavian" was probably not ethnically Batavian, but rather a member of the emperor's elite unit, the equites singulares Augusti, which was commonly referred to still as "the Batavi".
 As a skilled archer, Soranus is likely in this period and unit to have been recruited in Syria or Arabia.
 Dio Cassius described the role of Hadrian's elite "Batavians" as extremely important in the campaigns of this period in the early second century.
-According to him, barbarians were horrified to see how well prepared and trained the Romans were, which helped the Hadrian to keep the peace.
+According to him, barbarians were horrified to see how well prepared and trained the Romans were, which helped Hadrian to keep the peace.
 "So excellently, indeed, had his soldiery been trained that the cavalry of the Batavians, as they were called, swam the Danube with their arms.
 Seeing all this, the barbarians stood in terror of the Romans, and turning their attention to their own affairs, they employed Hadrian as an arbitrator of their differences."